LironLZ/student_manager/README.md

 pip install -r requirements.txt

 5. Run the application
 With the dependencies installed, you can now run the project locally.
 To start the Django development server:

 python manage.py runserver
 Navigate to http://127.0.0.1:8000/ in your browser to see the application.

+## Creating a Teacher Account

+To log in as a teacher, you must first create a teacher user via the django admin panel:

+1. Create a superuser (admin account)

+python manage.py createsuperuser

+start the server and log into the admin panel at http://127.0.0.1:8000/admin

+inside the admin dashboard add a new teacher entry and set their credentials.